Architecture. Pixabay image.

 The definitions of Stellantis’ revenue by type are available here: revenue from vehicle shipments & sales of goods, other services, construction contract revenue, leasing revenue with buyback commitment, and interest income.

-On the other hand, Stellantis’ other services contribute only about 2% of sales to the company.
-This revenue category accounted for only 2.1% of total revenue in fiscal 2023.
+On the other hand, Stellantis’ other services contribute only about 2% of revenue to the company.
+This revenue category accounted for 2.8% of total revenue in fiscal year 2024.

-Stellantis’ other revenue sources, which include construction contract revenue, leasing and interest income, make up only a very small portion of the company’s total revenue.
-Together, they accounted for only about 1% of total revenue in 2023.
+Stellantis’ other revenue sources, which include construction contract revenue, leasing and interest income, make up only a very small percentrage of the company’s total revenue.
+Together, they accounted for only about 2% of total revenue in 2024.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Stellantis’ quarterly and annual reports, SEC filings, investor presentations, press releases, earnings reports, etc., which are available in Stellantis Investor Relation.
+1. All financial figures presented were obtained and referenced from Stellantis’ quarterly and annual reports published on the company’s investor relations page: Stellantis Investor Relations.

 2. Pixabay images.